GET TO KNOW US

-Cindy and her team work with children and families who have experienced trauma as a result of adverse life experiences including abuse, neglect, divorce, medical trauma, and other stressful events.
+Cindy and her team serve children and families who have experienced trauma as a result of adverse life experiences including abuse, neglect, divorce, medical trauma, and other stressful events.
 Cindy has developed a specific competency in working with adoptive and foster care families.
 She developed the equine component to the ADOPTS program of Bethany Christian Services, based in Grand Rapids Michigan, which was the first of its kind in the country.
 She also developed the Recreational Riding Program, a sensory rich experience focused on relationship building, enhancing self-esteem and healthy social interaction.

 Cindy’s past experience also includes Program Director for Time Out Children’s Ministry, Children & Youth “Aerobicise” Instructor, 4-H Horse & Pony Club leader, Youth Rodeo coach, and a riding lesson instructor.
 Other passions include traveling the world on mission’s trips which have taken her to many countries including Ethiopia, Kenya, Tanzania, Indonesia, Myanmar, and Thailand.
 She also loves the beach and perhaps most of all spending time with her grandchildren.